MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/web-deploy-error-codes.md

 Verify that:

-- If you're doing an `appHostConfig` provider sync, that the path for the provider isn't empty.
+- If you're doing an `appHostConfig` provider sync, make sure that the path for the provider isn't empty.
-- If there are multiple providers in a manifest that uses virtual paths, ensure that all paths point to the same application.
+- If there are multiple providers in a manifest that uses virtual paths, make sure that all paths point to the same application.
-- If you're performing a manual backup, ensure that the feature is turned ON in the server backup settings.
+- If you're performing a manual backup, make sure that the feature is turned ON in the server backup settings.
 - Check the server event logs if the error message returned to the client doesn't contain the required information.

 <a id="ERROR_SETTING_IS_READ_ONLY"></a>